Embrace these simple pointers and suggestions on a daily basis to significantly reduce your risk of a malpractice lawsuit.

 Naturally, there are going to be certain situations where a malpractice claim is inevitable due to reasons outside your control.
-However, most malpractice cases stem from circumstances that are easily preventable.
-There’s a common misconception that all malpractice cases emerge from some type of a severe surgical error.
+However, most malpractice cases stem from easily preventable circumstances.
+There’s a common misconception that all malpractice cases emerge from some type of severe surgical error.
 While the antagonizing term leads most to immediately conclude a drastic mistake was made, the fact is that most malpractice claims arise from a simple mistake.
 More often than not, the difference between a lawsuit and a healthy doctor-patient relationship comes down to being cognizant of the situation and managing the simple, intrinsic details to avoid any potential damages caused by extrinsic events.

 Follow these 10 simple tips to avoid malpractice claims:

 There’s a reason it was written three times.
-Simply put, there is no element more important to avoiding a malpractice claim than a healthy doctor-patient relationship built on clear and effective communication between one another.
+Simply put, there is no element more important in avoiding a malpractice claim than a healthy doctor-patient relationship built on clear and effective communication between one another.
 Communication-related errors are the single biggest cause of malpractice claims.
-Quite frankly, it doesn’t matter how talented, educated, or experienced of a doctor you are if your bedside manner is always creating friction between you and your patient’s.
+Quite frankly, it doesn’t matter how talented, educated, or experienced a doctor you are, if your bedside manner is always creating friction between you and your patients.
 Be courteous.
 Ask your patient questions.
 Listen and learn from what they say, and give genuine feedback.

 Most healthcare professionals are not strangers to documentation requirements, but many can still improve dramatically.
 Needless to say, it’s impractical for you to document everything that goes on between you and your patients.
 However, here are several pointers to keep in mind when describing your experiences: